hasumikin/mrubyc-utils/TUTORIAL_1.md

 - it works perfectly if you get outtput like this image
 ![](/images/tutorials/1/teraterm.png)

-- you can easily understand what happens to see `job_xxx.rb` files is you are Rubyist :)
+- you can easily understand what happens by seeing `job_xxx.rb` files if you are Rubyist :)